My Ryland Aftermarket Great Contractors = Crete-Vision = Brokerblogger

 9. "Water Valve Shut Off" compartment box in the front of the house needs all mud cleaned out of it.
 (Done by punch list person at the end of 3/08.)

 10. Shower enclosure doors in the master bath need adjusting and alignment.
 Plus, the fiberglass has a nick on the upper right hand side that needs repair.
 Shower stall needs rust stains removed. ( Shower enclosure doors in MB still need adjusting.
 Scratch marks from cleaning and polishing on upper left need buffing, but nick removed and stains should be removed by now.) - On my 2/9/08 W.S.Request I said "1.
 When the "stand alone shower" people come out to switch out the rollers, and/or glass door for the master bedroom shower, please have them reverse the doors in our second bath tub/shower, as the handles to open the glass doors on the inside are located on the door that leads to the toilet.
 I think the hardware and the doors can be easily switched around so that the handles on the inside are for the door that leads to the floor in front of the toilet."
 Please add to that, a repair of two small nicks in the secondary bath tub floor.
 I thought they were dirt, but are not. = TWO DIFFERENT CONTRACTORS INVOLVED HERE, AND THE SCRATCHING NOISE IS NOW FINALLY FIXED ON 2/21/08.
 THAT SAME GOOD RYLAND CONTRACTOR MAY BE ABLE TO FIX THE "REVERSAL OF THE SHOWER DOORS PROBLEM WITH EXTRA "HANDLE HARDWARE".
-No "Handle Hardware as of 4/18/08.
+"Handle Hardware finally installed in June of 08.

 11. Many interior door hinge pins need tapping down to be flush.
 (DONE)